Part of South Dublin amateur drama since 1983

 Who can join Balally Players?

-The annual fee is €40 for members who are earning and there is a 50% reduction for those who are not and for students.
-This fee helps to cover the cost of running Balally Players and also pays for the insurance that each member must have before they can be permitted to participate in staged events.
+The Membership Fee contributes to the cost of running Balally Players, organising and staging shows and events, and also pays for the insurance that each Member must have before they can be permitted to participate in events organised by the group.

 Do I have to act?

-Will I get a role?
+Will I get a role on or off stage?

 Where does the group meet?